MLK Advisors & Staff

-Kao Yong Thao is an academic advisor for the Martin Luther King Jr. Program in the College of Liberal Arts.
+Kao Yong Thao is an academic advisor for the MLK Program in the College of Liberal Arts.
 She graduated from the University of Wisconsin-Madison with a BA in English literature and gender & women's studies.
-She also completed a Master's degree in higher education with a concentration in diversity and social justice from the University of Michigan-Ann Arbor.
+She also completed a master's degree in higher education with a concentration in diversity and social justice from the University of Michigan-Ann Arbor.

 Kao Yong was born in a refugee camp in Thailand but has lived most of her life in Manitowoc, Wisconsin.
 Prior to her work as an academic advisor for the MLK Program, Kao Yong organized programs focused around deepening school-family-community partnerships at an elementary school in the Madison Metropolitan School District.
 During Kao Yong's time at Michigan, she coordinated retreats and workshops that aimed to engage the campus community in exploring the concept and practice of social justice allyhood.
 When Kao Yong is not working, she enjoys watching movies, reading blogs, cooking, trying new food, and spending time with family.

 Melanie Johnson is an academic advisor for the MLK Program in the College of Liberal Arts.
 She will also be the collegiate advisor for the Department of African American & African Studies.
 She graduated from Humboldt State University in northern California with a BS in social work.
 She also completed a masters of social work at the University of Michigan-Ann Arbor where she has a concentration in community organization and community and social systems.